farmountain/Codex_Boaster/docs/setup-guide.md

 This guide explains how to configure and run setup commands via the Terminal Runner.

 ## Configuration
 Available runtime versions are defined by the backend.
-Typical options include Python 3.10+, Node 18+ and Go 1.19+.
+Typical options include Python 3.11+, Node 18+ and Rust 1.72.
 Environment variables follow KEY=value format.
 Saving the form also generates `.env.template.json` with empty values for easy sharing.

 1. Navigate to the **Configure Environment** page in the frontend.
-2. Adjust the runtime versions for Python, Node or Go.
+2. Adjust the runtime versions for Python, Node or Rust.
 3. Add any required environment variables.
 4. Enter your setup commands, one per line.